odedjak/room619/CONTRIBUTING.md

 ```

 ### 2. Make Changes Following Code Standards
-- All code must adhere to **hard real-time Rust** guidelines
+- All code must use Rust best practices
 - No `.unwrap()` or `.expect()` — use `?` operator
-- No unbounded allocations in critical paths
+- Async-first design for I/O operations
+- Comprehensive error handling with `Result<T, E>`
-- Document timing constraints with `WCET:` comments
+- Document all public APIs with examples

 ### 3. Run Local Validation
 ```bash